jpetays/AudioDemo/docs/README.md

 Starting and stopping the _audio output thread_ on Android/iOS is managed by _MobileAudio_ class.
-Note that this uses included _Publish-Subscribe_ implementation to **broadcast** notifications when mobile device audio 'mute state' changes - if the game or its UI needs to be aware of these changes made by devices operator.
+Note that this uses included _Publish-Subscribe_ implementation to **broadcast** notifications when mobile device audio 'mute state' changes - if the game or its UI needs to be aware of these changes made by the user.

 ## Audio Channels